zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-google.md

 Or jealousy of not having lust and being all alone which?
 Some person here is profiteering respectful polytheism of others The jealousy of the men becomes a possession.
 Jealousy binds.
-Something like this Jealousy jealousy karma jealousy jealousy jealousy Veda.
+Something like this Jealousy jealousy kamma jealousy jealousy jealousy Veda.
 This is called jealousy.
 This jealousy of someone is futile at first Wisdom is the state of being born into a state of inertia He says he is not jealous of the fire.
 “No greed